 ALTERNATE HEALTH AND WELLNESS OPTIONS

 Kelowna Veterinary Hospital believes alternative therapies can be beneficial to all pets.
 What if there was a non-invasive, drug-free, and relatively inexpensive way to treat joint issues like arthritis, tendon and ligament injuries, surgical wounds, and a host of other conditions in your animal… one that would cause them absolutely no pain and that they may even like?
-Enter Cold Laser Therapy.
+Let us introduce Cold Laser Therapy.

 Cold Laser Therapy (CLT) FAQ